Are you looking for the best things to do in Cagliari for an upcoming Sardinia trip? Keep reading if so!

 The best time to enjoy these views is during golden hour when the pale yellow stones seemingly glow in the dwindling sunlight eventually reflecting the pink hues of the following sunset.

-Inside of the bastion is an impressive exhibition space that can be used year-round.
-The bastion itself was completed at the beginning of the 20th-century, replacing two medieval bastions that were built by the Spanish.
+Inside the bastion is an impressive exhibition space that can be used year-round.
+The bastion itself was completed at the beginning of the 20th century, replacing two medieval bastions that were built by the Spanish.

 At the bottom of the bastion, you will find extremely clean free public toilets (seriously needed to point this out as this is a rarity in Germany!)